GeyserMC/GeyserWiki/_docs/geyser/faq.md

 ## Can I use Geyser with Ngrok?
 Unfortunately, Ngrok is TCP-only, so you will not be able to use Geyser with Ngrok.
 As an alternative, you can use [playit.gg](https://playit.gg), which supports both TCP and UDP.

+## How do I setup [Cosmic Guard](https://cosmicguard.com/)?
+1) You will need access to the host systems terminal.
+Note: This guide is for Linux systems only!
+2) Setup a "Guard" select gaming then Minecraft: Bedrock edition.
+3) Click setup for linux and run the guardian installer and start the service.
+4) Run "guardian status" and take note of the "Local IP" it starts with "10.31.x.x".
+5) Go to the Geyser spigot config.yml and update the address to the Local IP which you found above.
+6) Restart the mc server and test it out, it should work for both Java and Bedrock.

 ## Can I connect Geyser to an older server?
 If the server has ViaVersion and/or supports the latest Minecraft version, yes.
 However, we are unable to support older versions of Minecraft due to a limitation in our Java support library.